While psychotherapists come from many different backgrounds and practice in various settings, they all benefit from initial and ongoing training.

 She helps psychotherapists grow and better manage their practices while meeting their clients’ needs.

-Particular attention is paid to creating a sustainable practice using the best technology, accountancy practices, and business skills.
+She pays particular attention to creating a sustainable practice using the best technology, accounting practices, and business skills.

 2. Mental Illness Happy Hour